bitsondisk/k8s-jobs/README.md

                         Mount path for the persistent disk (optional, default is /static)
-  --preemptible, -p     Allow scheduling on preemptible nodes
+  --preemptible, -p     Allow scheduling on preemptible nodes --script SCRIPT       Execute a bash script from a file from within the job
+                        before the command args if they are present
 ```

 This command will run the given docker image or yaml configuration as a batch job through kubernetes,